-When using squeue to check the status of your jobs.
-Be patient!
+When using squeue to check the status of your jobs, be patient!
 The output from squeue may be confusing, especially the status (ST) of the job.
-Depending on the availability of nodes with the required configuration the job status may be completing (CG) even if the job has not run yet.
+Depending on the availability of nodes with the required configuration (see below) the job status may be completing (CG) even if the job has not run yet.
 This is perfectly normal.
 Just wait 5-10 minutes and check the status again.

 As can be seen in the description of the KNL nodes, there is something called MCDRAM.
 This is a small, 16GB, memory with much higher bandwith and lower latency then the ordinary DDR4 RAM.